 Candler’s International Internships encourage students to grow in the skills of ministry and leadership in diverse cultural contexts.
 Programs such as the Bahamas Summer Internship provides opportunities for students to work in both church and community settings.
 Students teach, preach, and serve in a variety of leadership roles while also learning about the ways particular locations and cultures impact a vision of Christian community and service.

 A variety of short, intensive seminars invite students to engage the Bible and theology through travel and firsthand experience of other places and cultures.
 During the Middle East Travel Seminar (METS), participants from different seminaries learn about the lands of the Bible while they explore the contemporary cultural, religious, and political landscape of the Middle East.
 Other seminars, such as the World Methodist Evangelism Regional Seminar, are held in diverse locations, such as India, the Philippines and South America.
 Through participation in these international gatherings, students learn from the experiences of churches and theologians around the world.

 All applications and application deadlines can be found under each program description.
-Applications for academic exchange programs and the Middle East Travel Seminar should be submitted to the Office of Student Programming in CST 311 by the application deadline.
+Applications for academic exchange programs and the Middle East Travel Seminar should be submitted to the Office of Student Programming in RARB 311 by the application deadline.
 Applications for travel seminar or other courses taught by Candler faculty should be submitted to the appropriate faculty member.
 Many of these applications require a faculty nomination or endorsement.
 Most of them also involve an interview.
 If you have any questions about the application process for a particular program, please contact the OSP or faculty member leading a travel seminar.